 If you are a citizen of a Schengen country, you can stay in any other Schengen area country indefinitely.

 If you are not a citizen but are a legal resident, you can stay as long as your residency permit is valid.

 **The following only applies to tourists from non-Schengen countries.

 Once inside the border of the Schengen area, tourists can travel freely to any other Schengen country for up to 90 days within a 180-day period.

-For longer stays in the Schengen area, you’ll have to apply for special visas.
+For longer stays, you’ll have to apply for special visas.
 For instance, to stay for a period of up to 12 months in France, you have to apply for a long-stay visa.
-Once you have this visa, or it’s equivalent from another Schengen country, you can travel anywhere in the EU freely without overstaying your visit.
+Once you have this visa, or its equivalent from another Schengen country, you can travel anywhere in the EU freely without overstaying your visit.
 These visas are usually renewable annually.

 Don’t overstay past 90 days:

 The clock starts ticking when you enter your first Schengen country.